 Usually, the best startups are the ones whose creator defined a problem he/she also shared and cared about, and they found a way to fix it to help others who struggle with the same issue.
 So choose yours carefully and make sure enough people have it as well.

-Once you have the problem in front of you, find out how exactly your future product will help people deal with it.
+Once you have the problem in front of you, find out how your future product will help people deal with it.
 Be specific.

 That will also help you with your unique selling proposition and with any sales copy or promotion you’ll ever do to market it.